 “During natural fermentation in coffee, there are different biological processes that occur in which enzymes produced by the yeast and bacteria start breaking down the sugars in the mucilage,” Sasa explains.

 “So, the sugar degrades its lipids, proteins, and acids, and converts them into alcohol acidic acids.
 This changes its smell, colour, pH, and the composition of the mucilage.”
+This also eventually impacts the coffee’s flavour development.

 He also tells me that there are different types of fermentation around the world, but two in particular deserve attention: dry and wet fermentation.